Human Sacrifices vs the One True God’s Sacrifice

 Our sin in living color

 I watched the movie, Apocalypto by Mel Gibson a few weeks ago.
 Human sacrifices were portrayed in living color, with the heads of the sacrificed men rolling down the stairs of the temple of the sun god.
 As if that wasn't enough to underline the sinful brutality of some people, the priests and the priestesses had on their gorgeous ritual attire with blood dripping down the fronts and sleeves.
 The blood was from the still beating hearts that had been just cut out of their human victims.
 These hearts would then be lifted up for their god's approval.
 These people thought they could get their needs and wants met by this horrendous practice.
 I thought, "Oh Mel, why be so graphic?"
 Then it hit me that this is the history of our sinful human nature, definitely nearing its worst, being shown in living color.
-Watching the cruelty humans can do made it oh so clear to me that we could never earn the One True God's approval.
-This is because our hearts and minds just naturally want to disobey God or sin - to do evil.
+Watching the cruelty some humans can do made it oh so clear to me that we could never earn the One True God's approval-forgiveness.
+Yes, thank God few people do this type of evil, but if we are honest with ourselves, we do many things that are contrary to what God wants - our hearts and minds just naturally want to disobey God or sin - to do evil.
 (Read Genesis 6:5; Jeremiah 17:9-10; Romans 3:9-18.)

 And be kind to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you.
 NASB®